Frequently Asked Questions

 What are the needles like?

 Acupuncture needles are small and hair-thin.
-They are solid, and are single use.
-Diana does not reuse needles.
-Only sterile, disposable needles are used, so there is no risk of infection.
-Acupuncturists use a needle once, then dispose of it in a sharps container.
+They are solid, and single use.
+Our practitioner do not not reuse needles.
+Only sterile, disposable needles are used so there is no risk of infection.
+Acupuncturists use a needle once then dispose of it in a sharps container.

 Does it hurt?